FudaWiki/fudawiki-files/hanafuda/games/musashino-bana.md

 Originally not being given any name, the game was termed "Musashino" by hanafuda researcher Yasumasa Otsuka, after an old term for hanafuda decks made during the Edo period.

-The game can be played by 3 players, or 4 players playing in teams of 2.
-If playing in teams, then each team shares the same capture area.
+The game can be played by 3 players, or 4 players playing in teams of 2. **If playing in teams, then each team shares the same capture area**.

 It plays like a typical [Hana-awase](/en/hanafuda/games/hana-awase) game but without any card points or Teyaku.
 The unique feature of this game is in the names of the Dekiyaku, which seem to only make sense in the context of old hanafuda designs.